-My Trainer Keeps Complaining That I Sit In A Forked Seat.
+My Trainer Complains That I Sit In A Forked Seat.
 How Can I Correct This?

 Women tend to have more of an arch (inward curve toward the belly) in the lumbar area of the back than men, and some women dramatically so due to the way they stand and sit.
 I used to have this problem.
-"Sitting deep" in the saddle was a real problem for me because I essentially sat on my crotch, so sitting trot was very painful.
+"Sitting deep" in the saddle was a real problem for me because I essentially sat on my crotch, which made sitting the trot was very painful.

 1. Invest in a comfort twist saddle--the ones that are designed for a female pelvis.